Best time to go to New York

 Shakespeare in the Park runs from the last days of May through mid-to-late August.
 Performances take place Tuesday through Sunday at 8 pm, with a few exceptions in the schedule.
 The tickets are usually distributed on the day of the show in front of the Delacorte.
 But, since the shows are free, be ready to see long lines.
 Only the most patient ones will get to see the excellent show with a great view of New York City in the background.

 The first week of performances tends to be less crowded before the reviews and word of mouth have increased the audience.
 You have a better chance of getting a nice seat without much effort when bad weather is in the forecast.
-The shows will go on in the rain and tickets are not exchangeable.
-If the conditions are really bad they may take a break and resume after the downpour is over.
-Take into account, visitors cannot open umbrellas during the performances.
+The shows will continue in the rain, and tickets are not exchangeable.
+If the conditions are really bad, they may take a break and resume after the downpour is over.
+Take into account that visitors cannot open umbrellas during the performances.
 So bring a poncho or a raincoat.

 Find hotels and airbnbs near Shakespeare in the Park (Map)